JohnHeinlein/Teraterm-Cisco-Macros/README.md

   - Many are re-used as functions to list the flash directory, build a file array, or for logging
 - Proper logging
   - Currently only uses `statusbox` with a bunch of custom logic in `stat.ttl` and `db.ttl`.
+- Some kind of multiplexing to allow more than a few instances to be easily managed
 # Known issues
 - After boot, many systems will continue to spam console with diagnostic information as stdout
   - Potentially messes up anything that requires newlines (`waitln`, `recvln`, etc.)